Murdock9803/Murdock9803.github.io/README.md

-this is forked from jekyll-theme-chirpy repository
+This is forked from jekyll-theme-chirpy repository

 <!-- markdownlint-disable-next-line -->
 <div align="center">